Clicking Hard Drive Recovery Is Difficult? Absolutely No

 Step 3: restart your computer and press corresponding button (if you don't the exact button, please search your computer models in Google) to enter BIOS settings.
 Adjust the USB drive to be the first boot device under "Boot" option.
 Then, save changes and exit.

-Step 4: at this time, Power Data Recovery Boot Disk will start automatically.
-Now, you need choose "Damaged Partition Recovery" from its main interface (or choose "Lost Partition Recovery" when you need to recover data from a partition disappeared unexpectedly).
-And then complete hard drive click of death recovery by looking at the operation tips in each interface.
+Then, you’ll see its main interface and you should choose “Damaged Partition Recovery” here (or choose “Lost Partition Recovery” when you need to recover data from a partition disappeared unexpectedly).
+After that, please complete the hard drive click of death recovery by looking at the operation tips in each interface.

 Note: if you have a second system installed on another hard drive connecting to the same computer, you can choose to boot the computer from the other system and then perform failed hard drive recovery just by treating it as an external hard drive.